benjaminion/LLL_docs/lll_abi.rst

   Contract JSON ABI
   [{"constant":true,"inputs":[],"name":"totalSupply","outputs":[{"name":"","type":"uint256"}],"payable":false,"type":"function"},{"constant":false,"inputs":[{"name":"","type":"address"},{"name":"","type":"uint256"}],"name":"transfer","outputs":[{"name":"","type":"bool"}],"payable":false,"type":"function"},{"anonymous":false,"inputs":[{"indexed":false,"name":"","type":"address"},{"indexed":false,"name":"","type":"address"},{"indexed":false,"name":"","type":"uint256"}],"name":"Transfer","type":"event"}]

 The constructor ABI should also be included if relevant.
+Of course it's easier if you read from and write to files in practice.

 You can also use the online `Remix IDE
 <https://ethereum.github.io/browser-solidity/>`_ to do this.
 Click on "Contract
 details (bytecode, interface etc.)" to see the Interface ABI generated.
+Remix will also tell you the function selector hashes, so you can do it all in one place.

 Note that "constant" functions are those that don't change the blockchain
 state: i.e. they don't transfer value, change anything in storage or emit any